AgoraLab/ExoPlayerStats/README.md

 **3. Looking up statistics data**

-If you want to look up statistics data of ExoPlayer, please contact with agora staff.
+If you want to view statistics data of ExoPlayer, please contact with agora staff.